 - Notwithstanding any provision of this agreement to the contrary, the distribution of the depositor's interest in the custodial account shall be made in accordance with the following requirements and shall otherwise comply with Section 408(a)(6) and the regulations thereunder, the provisions of which are herein incorporated by reference. - 2.
 The depositor's entire interest in the custodial account must be, or begin to be, distributed not later than the depositor's required beginning date, April 1 following the calendar year in which the depositor reaches RMD age.
 By that date, the depositor may elect, in a manner acceptable to the Custodian, to have the balance in the custodial account distributed in: - a.
-A single sum; or - Payments over a period not longer than the life of the depositor or the joint lives of the depositor and their designated beneficiary. - 3.
-If the depositor dies before their entire interest is distributed to them, the remaining interest will be distributed as follows:
+A single sum; or - Payments over a period not longer than the life of the depositor or the joint lives of the depositor and his or her designated beneficiary. - 3.
+If the depositor dies before his or her entire interest is distributed to him or her, the remaining interest will be distributed as follows: